odroseroc/ct_reconstruction_project/dcam_interface/README.md

-# Hamamatsu DCamLib Python Interface
+# Hamamatsu DCamLib and DCamImg Python Interface

 This folder contains a Python interface to the `DCamLib.dll` and `DCamImg.dll` dynamic libraries used to control some Hamamatsu imaging equipment from the early to mid 2000s.
 It wraps the original C API using `ctypes`, making it accessible and usable directly from Python.